 Royal Vellux debut tells only part of WPS story

-WestPoint Stevens came to market last week with new product stories to tell: a licensing agreement with S. Lichtenberg that will extend its brands into window; the debut of the Royal Vellux brand in blankets and towels; and a re-launch of the Utica brand that revisits the label's roots in luxury.
+WestPoint Stevens came to market over the weekend with new product stories to tell: a licensing agreement with S. Lichtenberg that will extend its brands into window; the debut of the Royal Vellux brand in blankets and towels; and a re-launch of the Utica brand that revisits the label's roots in luxury.

 "The point is to distinguish this company as the premiere provider of market solutions.
 If we can win on the concept of what's in it for the retailer, we know we can win on the product," said Bob Dale, president of bed and bath.

 "We've been around for more than 200 years," he added.
 "Part of our goal is to educate this market."

 WestPoint set out to demonstrate four strategic points:

 Marketing solutions: Demonstrated most vividly in its presentation of solid color towels and sheets along walls that married color families rather than presenting standard vertical color presentations.
 The idea is to make a small shift in merchandising that can drive additional skus into the market basket.
 "This could be demonstrated at any price level and executed at any location," Dale said.
 "This business needs to give the consumer a reason to buy.
 This is a more graphic demonstration of color — which is always the first driver."